ianjrobertson/ianjrobertson/posts/land-of-milk-and-honey.md

 For this project, I decided to take inspiration from the prophecy of the three sons in Isaiah 7.

->[!Isaiah 7:14-16]
+> Isaiah 7:14-16
->14 Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.
+> 14 Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.
-  15 Butter and honey shall he eat, that he may know to refuse the evil, and choose the good.
+> 15 Butter and honey shall he eat, that he may know to refuse the evil, and choose the good.
-  16 For before the child shall know to refuse the evil, and choose the good, the land that thou abhorrest shall be forsaken of both her kings.
+> 16 For before the child shall know to refuse the evil, and choose the good, the land that thou abhorrest shall be forsaken of both her kings.

 Part of the description of Immanuel is that he will eat Butter and Honey.
 The footnote for verse 15 says, "Curd and honey—the only foods available to the poor at times."
 Curd here is interpreted as a kind of cheese like goat curd.